-In 2019, internal figures reflect that the operating income ascended to \$2,007 million pesos, which represents a growth of 20% compared to the revenues in 2018, which were about \$1,679 million pesos.
+In 2020, internal figures show that the operating revenues ascended to \$2,093 million pesos, which represents an increase of 4% compared to the revenues in 2019, which resulted in \$2,007 million pesos.

-Its operations are headquartered in the London office, and this year it contributed with 77% of net revenues.
-We have 136 employees in London, 55% of which are administrative staff and the rest is our sales force.
-Our office in Madrid operates with 19 people integrated to the team, our Amsterdam office currently operates with 20 employees, our Toronto office operates with 23 employees, and in Singapore we have 3 employees.
-The teams are planned to be increased in the future.
+Its operations are headquartered in the London office, and it contributed with 70% of net revenues in 2020.
+We have 141 employees in London, 62% of which are administrative staff, and the rest is our sales force.
+The office in Madrid operates with 24 people integrated to the team, our Amsterdam office currently operates with 23 employees, our Toronto office operates with 19 employees, in Singapore we have 4 employees, and we have 9 employees in the Luxembourg office as of the end of 2020.